Neekolul/BimboMC/README.md

-# Create Beyond: A Modpack Based around the create mod & a few others
+# BimboMC: A Modpack Based around being a dumb bimbo